mariajpalma/GG-NC/README.md

 The pipeline outputs are organized into folders, which are described below.

-1. Stability_metrics: this folder contains stability plots using ARI and NID, as well as text files to perform common membership heatmaps across different resolutions, along with the heatmaps themselves for the specified values.
+1. __Stability_metrics__: this folder contains stability plots using ARI and NID, as well as text files to perform common membership heatmaps across different resolutions, along with the heatmaps themselves for the specified values.

 2. __Community detection__: includes text files containing the resulting matrices, listed below.

 •	__Louvain_result_matrix_raw.txt__